geoffmunn/terra.py/README.md

 ## Tests

-Terra SDK provides extensive tests for data classes and functions.
+Terra Classic SDK provides extensive tests for data classes and functions.
 To run them, after the steps in [Dependencies](#dependencies):

 ```
 $ make test